hunttom/groundhogs_day/README.md

 ## Usage

 ### To Install:
-  Run the following: `pip install git+https://github.com/hunttom/groundhogs_day@main` to install
+  Run the following: `pip3 install git+https://github.com/hunttom/groundhogs_day@main` to install

 ### To Configure:
   Run the following: `ghd configure` to configure the default profile.